 4. Choose and Use a Set of Related Patterns

-Use your word of the year to find patterns for items that you’ll knit or crochet this year.
+Use your word to find patterns for items that you’ll knit or crochet in 2022.

 Did you choose the word “single?”
 Then find patterns that highlight the beauty of single crochet.
 Maybe you chose the word for the double meaning that you are embracing being single this year; explore all of the variations of single crochet (back loop only, front loop only, extended) and think about all of the different things it means for you to be single.